kontinew/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. A file containing "Best School"
 8. Saves results of ls -la into a file named ls_cwd_content
 9. Duplicated the last line of the file iacta
+10. Delete all js files in current and subfolders